 Polyester fabric hasn’t been around forever.
 Our grandparents were clothed in natural materials such as wool, linen and cotton and in fact, by the end of World World II, the latter accounted for over 80% of fibre consumed.

-With chemical advances in the 1940s man-made fibres were introduced, and so began a gradual shift away from cotton.
+With chemical advances in the 1940s man-made fibres were introduced, and so began a gradual shift away from cotton, turning towards cheaper and faster to produce textiles.
 Nowadays, polyester dominates the clothing industry, with annual production exceeding 22.67 billion tonnes worldwide.

 So what exactly is polyester?